Esri/interactive-legend/README.md

 # Interactive Legend

-Interactive Legend is a configurable app template written in TypeScript which includes an interactive legend to filter features on a web map by selecting legend elements.
-The web app allows the opportunity to explore data; and, provides the user with a better understanding of spatial relationships between data features of interest.
+Interactive Legend is a configurable app template where the core functionality revolves around an interactive filter tool.
+This configurable app template provides end-users with an experience to filter features on a web map via selectable legend elements.

 ![Interactive Legend Preview](https://github.com/ArcGIS/interactive-legend/blob/master/images/interactive-legend.png)

 ## Features

-Select from three different filter modes:
+Select from two different filter modes:

-1. Feature Filter: Only features that fall within the criteria of the selected legend elements will display on the feature layer view.
+1. Feature Filter: Layer data features that fall within the criteria of the selected legend elements will display on the map view.
-2. Highlight: Features that fall within the criteria of the selected legend elements will be highlighted on the feature layer view.
-3. Mute: A muted shade and/or muted opacity will be applied to features that do not fall within the criteria of the selected legend items.
+2. Mute: Opacity and gray scale will be applied to layer data features that do not fall within the criteria of the selected legend elements.

        a.
-Both the muted shade and muted opacity are configurable.
+Both opacity and gray scale values are configurable

-4. Select from a set of map tools which include: Home, Search, Basemap Toggle, Layer List, and Screenshot
+Select from a set of map tools:
+- Home
+- Zoom
+- Layer List
+- Screenshot
+- Basemap Toggle
+- Search
+- Help - panel consisting of preset introductory information
+- Splash
+- Custom Header

 ## Instructions